-Many purification units come with a built-in remineralization filter, which add healthy calcium and magnesium minerals back into water.
+Many purification units come with a built-in remineralization filter, which adds healthy calcium and magnesium minerals back into water.

 Many purification techniques offer an incredibly speedy process, so drinking purified water is just as easy as turning on your tap.

 Disadvantages of Purified Water